 If your insurance requires referrals, it is your responsibility to know when a new referral is needed.
 Referrals must be obtained from your primary physician’s office.
 If you do not have a proper referral, your claim will be denied and you will be responsible for paying the cost of that visit.
 There is absolutely no exception.

 Prescriptions will be given to the patients at the time of the visit.
 Patients now have the option to transmit prescriptions electronically.
 Request for a refill will have to be called in to the pharmacy by the patient.
 Prescriptions will be refilled during office hours and not on weekends and holidays as reviewing the chart is required.
 Prescriptions will be refilled only for 1 month if patient cannot show up for the required follow up visit for any reason and further refills will not be made unless the patient is seen.

 Medical Record Release

 Patients who need copies of their records will need to give at least 72-hour notice and must pick up the copies at the office and sign the release form.
 We do not mail records.
 Any records over 20 pages will require a charge of $1 per page.
 Patients transferring to another physician will need to have the new physician send us a Record Request Form and should give the office 7 days to process this.

 Some of Medication, Laboratory and Imaging study require prior authorization.
 It usually takes 1 to 2 week turnaround time, depending on the insurance companies.
 The pharmacy, laboratory, or the imaging facility will contact the patient directly once they are approved.

 All emergency calls should be directed to 911.

-All questions to the Doctors will be answered by the Medical Assistant during normal business hours.
+Please use the patient portal for communication.
+DO not use the admin email.
+All questions to the doctors will be answered by the staff during normal business hours.
 Medical assistants will try their best to answer patient questions/clarifications on the phone.
 If discussion with the Doctor is required, an appointment will be scheduled.

-4. Failure to take prescribed medications accurately and failure to check blood sugars as ordered
+Failure to take prescribed medications accurately and failure to check blood sugars as ordered.